 * Sprinkle the mini chocolate chips over and/or between your pancakes.

 * Carefully pour the maple syrup over the pancakes, displacing as little as possible the chocolate chips sprinkled on the pancakes.

 * Place the bowl of pancakes with chocolate chips and maple syrup in the microwave and nuke on high for 1 minute.
 This may vary by a few seconds depending on your microwave, but the pancakes should be thawed and warm, and the mini chips considerably softened.

 * Use a spoon to mush the mini chocolate chips around on the tops of the pancakes.
+This will be easy if you have microwaved them enough to soften the chocolate chips -- without over microwaving, which will cause the pancakes to become hard and/or tough.
 IF you are using a smaller bowl that requires the pancakes to be in a stack, lift the pancakes gently apart and smear the chocolate chips around, starting with the top pancake, so they are more like a frosting.
 Do not be concerned with mushing every single chocolate chip.
 Just get most of the ones on the tops of the pancakes.

 * Once the chocolate chips are mushed slightly, add 2-3 scoops of your favorite vanilla ice cream.
 I don’t own an ice cream scoop, so I use a strong soup or serving spoon.

 * Spoon some of the maple syrup and melted chocolate chips over the ice cream if desired, and dig in while they’re still warm.

 For Children or People of Any Age Who Do Not Handle Rich Foods Well